Por que a vacina contra varicela não está disponível no NHS?

 "The vaccine is very safe," explains Breuer.
 "As with other vaccines, where there have been problems is where the child has an underlying immunosuppression that has not been recognised.
 But that's very rare.
 And the great thing about the vaccine strain is that symptoms can be treated with aciclovir."

-However, for adults who have previously contracted chickenpox, being exposed to children with the condition has been thought to give an immunity boost that reduces the risk of shingles.
+However, for adults who have previously contracted chickenpox, being exposed to children with the condition has been thought to give an immunity boost that reduces the risk of herpes zoster.

 "That was the rationale for not introducing the vaccine.
 When you cost it out, it's much more costly if people have shingles than if children have chickenpox, as chickenpox generally is a mild disease," explains Breuer.